Tag

 Mouse cursor download: GTCC – cursor for Windows.

-9. Opera Gx Cursor
+9. Gx Cursor

 Opera GX is a special version of the Opera browser, built specifically for gamers.
-The browser has some unique features: CPU, RAM, and Network limiters, & Twitch sidebars and more.
+The browser has some unique features: CPU, RAM, and Network limiters, Discord & Twitch sidebars and more.
 It also has a very particular design, which is now matched by this excellent cursor pack:

 The Opera GX cursor pack